 Which provider offers faster internet speeds?

 CenturyLink (Quantum Fiber) offers significantly faster maximum speeds at 940 Mbps compared to Xfinity's 2 Gbps.
 However, advertised maximum speeds represent ideal conditions.
-Fiber connections typically deliver speeds closer to advertised maximums throughout the day, while cable and DSL speeds can vary based on network congestion and distance from network equipment.
+Fiber connections typically deliver speeds closer to advertised maximums throughout the day, while cable.
+DSL speeds can vary based on network congestion and distance from network equipment.

 What are the main price differences between these providers?